CollinAlpert/Java2DB/README.md

 This little badboy allows you to access your database without writing a single line of SQL in your application.

+**Please note:** This is a Java 10 library.
+Make sure you have Java 10 installed when using this library.
-**Please note:** This library is not suitable for projects requiring complex SQL queries.
+This library is not suitable for projects requiring complex SQL queries.
 It is meant for smaller projects which want to interact with their database in a simple, but easy way without bloating the source code with SQL queries.